 Zone 1A - Consists of the structure(s) themselves and the area immediately adjacent to and surrounding the structure(s) on all sides.
-A three-foot wide, non-flammable strip will be created using stone over a polyester weed barrier material.
+A three-foot wide, non-flammable strip will be created using gravel and cement over a n/a weed barrier material.
 This strip will also extend back under, and out to, two feet past the drip line of any decks.